• Home /

 The White House supports homeownership and down payment assistance for first-time buyers.

-In April 2023, President Biden launched his forthcoming presidential campaign, revisiting the themes of his 2020 campaign.
-He pledged to address “unfinished business,” including creating new, affordable housing opportunities for all Americans who want them.
+In April 2023, President Biden launched his presidential campaign, pledging to address “unfinished business,” including creating new, affordable housing opportunities for all Americans who want them.

-The HELPER Act is an affordable housing bill with bipartisan support and traction.
-Congress is expected to pass The HELPER Act into law.
-The self-funding bill has dozens of co-sponsors in the House and the Senate.
-It does not cost taxpayers money.
+The HELPER Act is an affordable housing bill with bipartisan support.
+Congress is expected to pass it into law.
+The bill is self-funding, meaning it does not cost taxpayers money.

 What is The HELPER Act?

-The HELPER Act is a mortgage program for first-time home buyers that provides 100% financing to first responders and educators with no monthly mortgage insurance required.
+The HELPER Act is a mortgage program that offers 100% financing to first responders and educators, with no requirement for monthly mortgage insurance.

-Eligible home buyers must meet the following criteria according to the HELPER Act:
+Eligible home buyers must meet the following criteria:

-• Must work full-time as a K-12 educator, firefighter, or law enforcement officer; or full-time as a paramedic or emergency medical technician (EMT) with a federal, state, Tribal, or local government
+• Must work full-time as a K-12 educator, firefighter, or law enforcement officer, or full-time as a paramedic or EMT for federal, state, Tribal, or local government

-• Must have worked at least four of the last five years in a qualifying job
+• Must have worked in a qualifying job for at least four of the last five years

-• Must be in “good standing” with their employer with a plan to work another 12 months, at least
+• Must be in “good standing” with their employer and plan to continue employment for at least another 12 months

-• Must be purchasing a 1-unit primary residence – vacation homes and rentals are not allowed
+• Must be purchasing a 1-unit primary residence (vacation homes and rentals are ineligible)

 • Must be using the HELPER Act mortgage for the first time

-• Must meet the basic eligibility requirements of an FHA loan
+• Must meet basic eligibility requirements of an FHA loan

-The HELPER Act doesn’t require eligible buyers to complete a special mortgage application.
-Teachers and first responders are automatically considered for the HELPER Act mortgage by their FHA-approved lender at the time of application.
+HELPER Act mortgages are automatically considered by FHA-approved lenders at the time of application.

-A mortgage company that makes FHA loans can make a HELPER Act mortgage.
+Most mortgage lenders that offer FHA loans can also offer HELPER Act mortgages.

 How Does The HELPER Act Mortgage Work?

-The HELPER Act mortgage is a standard FHA mortgage with three essential modifications.
+The HELPER Act mortgage is a modified FHA loan with three key changes:

-1. Replaces the FHA’s 3.5% down payment requirement with a no-money-down option
+1. It replaces the FHA’s 3.5% down payment requirement with a no-money-down option

-2. Removes the buyer’s obligation to pay monthly mortgage insurance premiums (MIP)
+2. It removes the need for monthly mortgage insurance premiums (MIP)

-3. Raises the buyer’s FHA upfront mortgage insurance premium to at least three percent
+3. It raises the upfront FHA mortgage insurance premium to at least 3%

-HELPER Act mortgages make homes more affordable by eliminating the FHA’s down payment and mortgage insurance requirements.
+This makes homes more affordable by eliminating down payments and mortgage insurance.

-In addition, FHA loans are assumable mortgages, which can improve the future marketability of a home.
+FHA loans are also assumable mortgages, which can make future resale easier.

 Who Is Eligible For The HELPER Act?